 ‘Animation Magic’ at Animator’s Palate

-Animator’s Palate on the Disney Fantasy brings the magic of Disney animation into the dining room with a new show called “Animation Magic.”
+Animator’s Palate on the Disney Fantasy brings the magic of Disney animation into the dining room with a show called “Animation Magic.”
 The dinner show celebrates the magic of Disney animation and allows families to create and participate in a whole new way.

 - As guests are seated at their tables, they are invited to draw a character of their own using a simple template on their placemat.
 Then, just before dinner, house lights dim and a sprinkling of pixie dust illuminates the room.